+- -h

+- Print the usage summary and exit.

+- -j

-- -h Print the usage summary and exit. - -jWhen loading a zonefile read the journal if it exists. - -1 List all the configured zones.
-Each line of output contains the zone name, class (e.g. IN), view, and type (e.g. master or slave). - -p Print out the named.conf and included files in canonical form if no errors were detected.
+When loading a zonefile read the journal if it exists.

+- -1 List all the configured zones.
+Each line of output contains the zone name, class (e.g. IN), view, and type (e.g. master or slave).

+- -c Check "core" configuration only.
+This suppresses the loading of plugin modules, and causes all parameters to plugin statements to be ignored.

+- -p

+Print out the named.conf and included files in canonical form if no errors were detected.

 See also the -x option.